Allison DuBois: Medium

-The television drama Medium, which aired from 2005 until 2011 on NBC and CBS is based on Allison DuBois's book, Don't Kiss Them Good-Bye.
+The television drama Medium, which aired from 2005 until 2011 on NBC and CBS is based on DuBois's book, Don't Kiss Them Good-Bye.
 The show was created by Glenn Gordon Caron, creator of Moonlighting and other television shows, who is also one of the writers for the series.
-It is produced by CBS Television Studios (having acquired the TV production arm of original producer Paramount Pictures) and Grammnet, the production company owned by Cheers and Frasier alumnus Kelsey Grammer.
+It was produced by CBS Television Studios (having acquired the TV production arm of original producer Paramount Pictures) and Grammnet, the production company owned by Cheers and Frasier alumnus Kelsey Grammer.
 Patricia Arquette was cast to play the role of DuBois, at the suggestion of Caron's girlfriend.
 DuBois stated in the January 9, 2005, TV Guide that she initially thought Arquette was too liberal to play her, remarking, "I mean, I have a gun, I have put people on death row.
 I wanted to make sure that was something that didn't bother her.
 But she assured me that she believed some people may have that coming."

 "Every episode is not a biography of my life, it is simply based on my life experiences.
 It is an accurate portrayal of my life and the people who share it with a little Hollywood magic thrown in", DuBois has said.
-She does state in both her book and in the edition of January 3, 2005, of Sci Fi Weekly that the program closely resembles the truth of her own life.
+She does state in both her book and in the January 3, 2005, edition of Sci Fi Weekly that the program closely resembles the truth of her own life.
 Several details of Arquette's character match DuBois's life, such as the name of her husband on the show (Joe) and the fact that he is an aerospace engineer.
 Both the character and the real-life DuBois have three daughters, and the first case the character "consults" on in the show's pilot is with the Texas Rangers, the law enforcement agency with whom the real-life DuBois alleges she first worked.